Moma-Nzubechukwu/My_coding_space/my_cpp_programs/Readme.md

-this is a folder that contains codes writen by me or writen by an ai on c++
-- AI - contains programs wriyen by diffrent ai o c++
+this is a folder that contains codes writen by me or writen on c++ CODES_WRITTEN_BY_AI - contains programs wriyen by diffrent ai o c++ CODES_WRITTEN_BY_ME - contains programs wriyen by me on c++ Readme.md